-Wiring is a way to style a bonsai tree, creating the desired aesthetic.
+Over hundreds of years, techniques have been perfected to manipulate bonsai trees into the most beautiful styles.
+Wiring is a commonly used way to style a bonsai tree, creating the desired aesthetic.
 Thin wire is woven around the trunk and branches of the tree, meaning you can slowly manipulate the branches.
 Over time, the tree will adhere to the style and the wire can be cut off without causing damage to the bonsai tree.

 Wiring a bonsai tree is not the easiest thing in the world but it works wonders for styling.
+The large majority of all the bonsai trees you’ve seen in your life will have been wired at some point to create the desired style.
 Follow these steps to safely wire your bonsai:

 What Time Of Year To Wire A Bonsai